 I was asked recently to write an article for the Manitoba Running Association on Active Release Techniques (ART) a technique that I have been using, since I was a Chiropractic Student, on many of my athletes and non-athletes.
-There are not many practitioners of ART in Winnipeg but thankfully I work with others (at Gelley Chiropractic Office and Downtown Chiropractic) who have been using it for even more than me.
+There are not many practitioners of ART in Winnipeg but thankfully I work with others (at Gelley Chiropractic Office and Precision Movement and Therapies) who have been using it for even longer than I have.

 Here is the article I wrote: